KaviniWickramasooriya/Task_Management_System/README.md

-# 📋 Task Management WebApp – Gamage Recruiters SE Internship Project
+# 📋 Task Management WebApp

-A full-stack **Task Management System** built as part of the Gamage Recruiters Software Engineering Internship (June, Week 1).
-This project evaluates a candidate's ability to rapidly prototype and deliver a secure, well-structured MERN application with modern UI/UX and feature-rich functionalities under a 24-hour challenge.
+A full-stack **Task Management System** built as part of the Gamage Recruiters Software Engineering Internship.
+This project evaluates a candidate's ability to rapidly prototype and deliver a secure, well-structured MERN application with modern UI/UX and feature-rich functionalities.

 ---